Zinka010/Zinka010/README.md

 In my past endeavors, I've designed a weather application utilizing the Open Weather Map API and developed code for robots as a competitor in FIRST Robotics.

-I'm constantly inspired by the ever-evolving landscape of technology, and I'm eager to continue making meaningful contributions to this fascinating field.
-Feel free to connect and explore the exciting world of software development with me!
+I'm constantly inspired by the ever-evolving landscape of technology, and I'm eager to continue making meaningful contributions wherever I can.
+Please feel free to contact me at any time!

 ![](https://komarev.com/ghpvc/?username=Zinka010)